 Relevant Words of God:

+In each stage of God’s work there are also corresponding requirements of man.
 All those who are within the stream of the Holy Spirit are possessed of the presence and discipline of the Holy Spirit, and those who are not within the stream of the Holy Spirit are under the command of Satan, and without any of the work of the Holy Spirit.
-People who are in the stream of the Holy Spirit are those who accept the new work of God, the ones who cooperate in the new work of God.
+People who are in the stream of the Holy Spirit are those who accept the new work of God, and who cooperate in the new work of God.
 If those who are within this stream are incapable of cooperating, and unable to put into practice the truth required by God during this time, then they will be disciplined, and at worst will be forsaken by the Holy Spirit.
-Those who accept the new work of the Holy Spirit, will live within the stream of the Holy Spirit, receive the care and protection of the Holy Spirit.
+Those who accept the new work of the Holy Spirit, will live within the stream of the Holy Spirit, and they will receive the care and protection of the Holy Spirit.
 Those who are willing to put the truth into practice are enlightened by the Holy Spirit, and those who are unwilling to put the truth into practice are disciplined by the Holy Spirit, and may even be punished.
 Regardless of what kind of person they are, provided that they are within the stream of the Holy Spirit, God will take responsibility for all those who accept His new work for the sake of His name.
 Those who glorify His name and are willing to put His words into practice will receive His blessings; those who disobey Him and do not put His words into practice will receive His punishment.
-People who are in the stream of the Holy Spirit are those who accept the new work, and since they have accepted the new work, they should have the appropriate cooperation with God, and should not act as rebels who do not perform their duty.
+People who are in the stream of the Holy Spirit are those who accept the new work, and since they have accepted the new work, they should cooperate appropriately with God, and should not act as rebels who do not perform their duty.
 This is God’s only requirement of man.
 Not so for the people who do not accept the new work: They are outside the stream of the Holy Spirit, and the discipline and reproach of the Holy Spirit do not apply to them.
 All day, these people live within the flesh, they live within their minds, and all that they do is according to the doctrine produced by the analysis and research of their own brains.
-It is not the requirements of the Holy Spirit’s new work, much less is it cooperation with God.
+This is not what is required by the Holy Spirit’s new work, much less is it cooperation with God.
 Those who do not accept the new work of God are bereft of the presence of God, and, moreover, devoid of the blessings and protection of God.
 Most of their words and actions hold to the past requirements of the Holy Spirit’s work; they are doctrine, not truth.
-Such doctrine and regulation are sufficient to prove that the only thing that brings them together is religion; they are not the chosen ones, or the objects of God’s work.
+Such doctrine and regulation are sufficient to prove that the gathering together of these people is nothing but religion; they are not the chosen ones, or the objects of God’s work.
 The assembly of all those among them can only be called a grand congress of religion, and cannot be called a church.
 This is an unalterable fact.
 They do not have the Holy Spirit’s new work; what they do seems redolent of religion, what they live out seems replete with religion; they do not possess the presence and work of the Holy Spirit, much less are they eligible to receive the discipline or enlightenment of the Holy Spirit.
 These people are all lifeless corpses, and maggots that are devoid of spirituality.
 They have no knowledge of man’s rebelliousness and opposition, have no knowledge of all of man’s evildoing, much less do they know all of God’s work and God’s present will.
-They are all ignorant, base people, they are scum that are unfit to be called believers!
-Nothing that they do has a bearing on the management of God, much less can it impair God’s plans.
+They are all ignorant, base people, and they are scum that are unfit to be called believers!
+Nothing they do has any bearing on the management of God, much less can it impair God’s plans.
 Their words and actions are too disgusting, too pathetic, and simply unworthy of mention.
 Nothing done by those who are not within the stream of the Holy Spirit has anything to do with the new work of the Holy Spirit.
 Because of this, no matter what they do, they are without the discipline of the Holy Spirit, and, moreover, without the enlightenment of the Holy Spirit.
-For they are all people who have no love for the truth, and have been detested and rejected by the Holy Spirit.
-They are called evildoers because they walk in the flesh, and do whatever pleases them under the signboard of God.
+For they are all people who have no love for the truth, and who have been detested and rejected by the Holy Spirit.
+They are called evildoers because they walk in the flesh and do whatever pleases them under the signboard of God.
 While God works, they are deliberately hostile to Him, and run in the opposite direction to Him.
-Man’s failure to cooperate with God is supremely rebellious in itself, so won’t those people who deliberately run counter to God particularly receive their just retribution?
+Man’s failure to cooperate with God is supremely rebellious in itself, so will not those people who deliberately run counter to God particularly receive their just retribution?

 Excerpted from “God’s Work and Man’s Practice” in The Word Appears in the Flesh

 “But I say to you, That in this place is one greater than the temple.
 But if you had known what this means, I will have mercy, and not sacrifice, you would not have condemned the guiltless.
 For the Son of man is Lord even of the sabbath day” (Mat 12:6–8).
-What does “temple” refer to here?
-To put it simply, “temple” refers to a magnificent, tall building, and in the Age of Law, the temple was a place for priests to worship God.
+What does the word “temple” refer to here?
+To put it simply, it refers to a magnificent, tall building, and in the Age of Law, the temple was a place for priests to worship God.
 When the Lord Jesus said “in this place is one greater than the temple,” who did “one” refer to?
-Clearly, “one” is the Lord Jesus in the flesh, because only He was greater than the temple.
+Clearly, the “one” is the Lord Jesus in the flesh, because only He was greater than the temple.
 What did those words tell people?
-They told people to come out of the temple—God had already come out and was no longer working in it, so people should seek God’s footsteps outside of the temple and follow His steps in His new work.
-The background of the Lord Jesus saying this was that under the law, people had come to see the temple as something greater than God Himself.
-That is, people worshiped the temple rather than worshiping God, so the Lord Jesus warned them not to worship idols, but to worship God because He is supreme.
+They told people to come out of the temple—God had already left the temple and was no longer working in it, so people should seek God’s footsteps outside of the temple and follow His steps in His new work.
+When the Lord Jesus said this, there was a premise behind His words, which was that under the law, people had come to see the temple as something greater than God Himself.
+That is, people worshiped the temple rather than worshiping God, so the Lord Jesus warned them not to worship idols, but to instead worship God, for He is supreme.
 Thus, He said: “I will have mercy, and not sacrifice.”
-It is evident that in the eyes of the Lord Jesus, most people under the law no longer worshiped Jehovah, but were merely going through the process of sacrificing, and the Lord Jesus determined that this process was idol worship.
-These idol-worshipers saw the temple as something greater, and higher than God.
-In their hearts there was only the temple, not God, and if they lost the temple, they lost their dwelling place.
+It is evident that in the eyes of the Lord Jesus, most people living under the law no longer worshiped Jehovah, but were merely going through the motions of sacrificing, and the Lord Jesus determined that this constituted idol worship.
+These idol-worshipers saw the temple as something greater and higher than God.
+In their hearts there was only the temple, not God, and if they were to lose the temple, then they would lose their dwelling place.
 Without the temple they had nowhere to worship and could not carry out their sacrifices.
-Their so-called dwelling place is where they operated under the banner of worshiping Jehovah God, allowing them to stay in the temple and carry out their own affairs.
-Their so-called conducting sacrifices was just to carry out their own personal shameful dealings under the guise of conducting their service in the temple.
+Their so-called “dwelling place” is where they used the false pretense of worshiping Jehovah God in order to stay in the temple and carry out their own affairs.
+Their so-called “sacrificing” was just them carrying out their own personal shameful dealings under the guise of conducting their service in the temple.
 This was the reason people at that time saw the temple as greater than God.
-Because they used the temple as a cover, and sacrifices as a guise for cheating people and cheating God, the Lord Jesus said this to warn people.
+The Lord Jesus spoke these words as a warning to people, because they were using the temple as a front, and sacrifices as a cover for cheating people and cheating God.
 If you apply these words to the present, they are still equally valid and equally pertinent.
-Although people today have experienced different work of God than people in the Age of Law experienced, the essence of their nature is the same.
+Although people today have experienced different work of God than the people in the Age of Law experienced, their nature essence is the same.

 Excerpted from “God’s Work, God’s Disposition, and God Himself III” in The Word Appears in the Flesh